AI Adoption Framework for Infrastructure

 Preparation

-Secure GPU-enabled IaC environments
+Secure GPU-enabled environments

 Terraform, Bicep